Find a DoctorPatient Portal

 • Saucony Freedom ISO

-Finally, if you have a normal arch, your foot has a moderate curve that is neither too high nor too low.
-This foot type is generally the most biomechanically efficient.
-You can choose from both stability and neutral shoes with moderate arch support and good cushioning.
+If you have normal arches, your foot has a moderate curve that is neither too high nor too low.
+This arch type often distributes weight more evenly, but proper fit and support still matter.

 Injury Prevention: